Hamdollah Sojasi Qeidari; Majid Parishan; Hamid Reza Ghasemi; Ahmad Romiani

 Abstract

-In recent years, urban planning and design knowledge, in proportion to its scope, has sought to identify methods to reduce earthquake damage in cities as the main human habitat.
-Therefore, this study was conducted with the aim of assessing the seismic vulnerability of Ilam city.
-This research was conducted ...
+In recent years, urban planning and design knowledge has increasingly sought methods to reduce earthquake-induced damages in cities, the primary habitats of human life.
+Accordingly, this study aims to assess the seismic vulnerability of Ilam city.
+The research is applied in purpose and descriptive–analytical ...

 Read More

-In recent years, urban planning and design knowledge, in proportion to its scope, has sought to identify methods to reduce earthquake damage in cities as the main human habitat.
-Therefore, this study was conducted with the aim of assessing the seismic vulnerability of Ilam city.
-This research was conducted based on a descriptive-analytical approach in terms of its applied purpose.
-The initial data of existing documents and maps were collected from relevant organizations.
-The DEMATEL-Fuzzy model and geographic information system were used to analyze the data.
-To determine the seismic vulnerability of Ilam city, indicators such as population density, land use, building density, road network, distance from green spaces, distance from faults, age of buildings, number of floors, quality of buildings, building materials, geology, and slope were used.
-Based on the results, 19.04 percent of the total Ilam city was located in areas with high and very high vulnerability, which are mostly located in the central areas of the city and are less safe due to the type of texture and materials used in its construction.
+In recent years, urban planning and design knowledge has increasingly sought methods to reduce earthquake-induced damages in cities, the primary habitats of human life.
+Accordingly, this study aims to assess the seismic vulnerability of Ilam city.
+The research is applied in purpose and descriptive–analytical in nature.
+Primary data were collected from existing documents and maps obtained from relevant organizations.
+For data analysis, the Fuzzy DEMATEL model and Geographic Information System (GIS) were employed.
+To determine the seismic vulnerability of Ilam city, a set of indicators was considered, including population density, land use, building density, street network, distance from green spaces, distance from faults, building age, number of floors, building quality, construction materials, geology, and slope.
+The results revealed that 19.04% of the total area of Ilam city falls within high and very high vulnerability zones.
+These areas are mostly concentrated in the central parts of the city, where the urban fabric and construction materials used make them less resistant to seismic hazards.

 Saeed Zanganeh Shahraki; Keramatollah Ziari; Seyed Ali Hosseini; Mohammad Sina Shahsavari